Testing, Health and Safety

-- All students are encouraged to get tested for COVID-19 within 5 days before arrival in Geneva for the Fall 2020 semester.
-Test results will be gathered by Hubbs Health Center and kept confidential.
+- All students are encouraged to get tested for COVID-19 within 4 days prior to arrival in Geneva for the Spring 2021 semester.
+Test results will be gathered by Hubbs Health Center staff and kept confidential.

-- For those students who have not been tested, we will administer a test upon arrival.
+- For those students who have not been tested, the Colleges will administer a test upon arrival.
 The Colleges will pay for and administer these tests through our health center.